ThunderFly-aerospace/TFI2CADT01/doc/tindie.md

 If these changes are still not sufficient, using configuration resistors you can create any XOR translation of the original address of the device.
 More information about the address change can be found in the datasheet.

 ###  How do I connect with the translator?
 Connecting the translator is simple.
-It is just necessary to connect it between the I2C master and I2C slave devices.
+It is just placed between the I2C master and I2C slave devices.
 TFI2CADT has JST-GH connectors whose connection corresponds to the dronecode standard.

-The translator can be, using an adequate cable, connected to e.g. Arduino, raspberry, or other devices using I2C.
+Using an adequate cable, the translator can be connected to e.g. Arduino, raspberry, or other devices using I2C.
+The board is equipped with a pair of input ports that are internally interconnected to enable daisy-chain topology.

 ### How is the translator supported?

-The translator is not software configurable and from the point of view of I2C communication is not visible.
-Thanks to this, it can be used with any I2C bus and the usage is not limited to UAV only.
+The translator does not need a software configuration and from the point of view of I2C communication is not visible.
+Thanks to this, it can be used with any I2C bus, therefore it could be used with any Pixhawk autopilot compatible firmware like [PX4](https://px4.io/) or [Ardupilot](https://ardupilot.org/) additionally the usage is not limited to UAVs only.

-The board is equipped with a pair of input ports that are internally interconnected.

 ### What’s included?